-Retention comes in all forms and reasons.
-From hormonal to glycogen storage, you can retain water in various places on the body, in large amounts, and for extended periods of time.
+Retention comes in all forms and can be caused by multiple reasons.
+From hormonal issues to glycogen storage, you can retain water in various places in your body in large amounts and for extended periods of time.
 I am going to cover the main causes of retention and how they occur.

 There are many causes and sublevels of edema.
 Edema is classified mainly as swelling from an accumulation of watery fluid in cells, tissues, or serous cavities.
-This can range from mild to severe and the reasoning behind it varies.
-Anything from electrolyte imbalances, kidney problems, allergies, injury, and exercise can contribute on mild to severe levels.
+This can range from mild to severe, and the reasons for it vary.
+Anything from electrolyte imbalances, kidney problems, allergies, injuries, and exercise can contribute on mild to severe levels.

-If you have sock rings, swollen calves, or a puffy face, technically these are forms of edema on small levels.
-If you live with this constantly then you are likely dealing with issues of electrolyte balance in the body and need to focus on maintaining a better state of that, as much as you can as it is impossible to control, but possible to manage.
+If you have sock rings, swollen calves, or a puffy face, you are technically experiencing forms of edema on small levels.
+If you live with this constantly, then you are likely dealing with issues of electrolyte imbalance in the body and need to focus on maintaining balance, as much as you can.
+It is impossible to control but possible to manage.

 What to do?